Klaipėda: Railway

 The Klaipėda railway station (Lithuanian: Klaipėdos geležinkelio stotis) is located at Priestočio g.
 1, north of the Old Town.

 The railway station consists of two buildings.
 The old building, made of yellow bricks and reflecting features of Classical architecture, was built in 1881.
 Currently, the building hosts various small businesses.
 The new railway station was built of red bricks in 1983.

 The railway network of then Prussia reached Klaipėda in 1878.
 Initially used for lumber and fish freight on the Klaipėda–Šilutė and Klaipėda–Šilutė–Pagėgiai routes, the railway grid network of Lithuania Minor received a major boost after the Klaipėda uprising and the annexation of the region by Lithuania in 1923.

-As of 2017, Lithuanian Railways were operating two routes from Klaipėda railway station.
-4 daily trains on route Klaipėda – Vilnius and 2 daily trains on the Klaipėda–Radviliškis routes.
-Train tickets could be obtained at the station. lt or with a surcharge – on board the trains.
+As of 2025, Lithuanian Railways operate two routes from Klaipėda railway station, with 5 daily trains each: routes Klaipėda – Vilnius and Klaipėda – Radviliškis.
+Train tickets can be obtained at the station or with a surcharge onboard the train.

 The railway station is served by the following buses of Klaipėda city passenger transport: